JavlonAbdumannopovv/react-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

 273. ### What is dynamic import?
-     You can achieve code-splitting in your app using dynamic import.
+     The dynamic import() syntax is a ECMAScript proposal not currently part of the language standard.
+It is expected to be accepted in the near future.
+You can achieve code-splitting into your app using dynamic import.

      Let's take an example of addition,